On modelling positive continuous data with spatio-temporal dependence: Scaled random processes

-Among the copulas the Gaussian copula is a convenient model for spatial data \citep{Masarotto:Varin:2012} as it offers a parametrization in terms of a correlation function.
+Among the copulas, the Gaussian copula is a convenient model for spatial data \citep{Masarotto:Varin:2012} as it offers a parametrization in terms of a correlation function.
 Let $\Phi^{-1}$ denote the quantile function of $\Phi$ the cdf of a standard Gaussian variable.
-The Gaussian copula with correlation matrix $R$ is defined by $ C(u_1,\ldots,u_n)=\Phi_R(\Phi^{-1}(u_1),\ldots, \Phi^{-1}(u_n)), $ where $\Phi_R$ denotes the joint cumulative distribution function of a $n$-variate Gaussian random vector with zero means and correlation matrix $R$.
+The Gaussian copula with correlation matrix $R$ is defined by $ C(u_1,\ldots,u_n)=\Phi_R(\Phi^{-1}(u_1),\ldots, \Phi^{-1}(u_n)), $ where $\Phi_R$ denotes the joint cumulative distribution function of an $n$-variate Gaussian random vector with zero means and correlation matrix $R$.

-The Gaussian copula is reflection symmetric, $ C(u_1,\ldots,u_n)=\overline{C}(u_1,\ldots,u_n) $, that is the probability of having all variables less than their respective $u$-th quantile is the same for the probability of having all the variables greater than the complementary marginal quantile.

-Such property is a potential issue for data in which upper quantiles of might exhibit a different pairwise spatial dependence than lower quantiles.
+The Gaussian copula is reflection symmetric, $ C(u_1,\ldots,u_n)=\overline{C}(u_1,\ldots,u_n) $, that is the probability of having all variables less than their respective $u$-th quantile is {equal to} the probability of having all the variables greater than the complementary marginal quantile.
+Such property is a potential issue for data in which upper quantiles {might} exhibit a different pairwise spatial dependence than lower quantiles.

-Although copula theory use transforms to $\mathcal{U}(0, 1)$ margins, for identifying the copula and for diagnostic purpose is better to consider $\mathcal{N}(0, 1)$ margins \citep[p.
-9]{Joe:2014}.
-In particular, plot of the bivariate copula density can be compared with the Gaussian bivariate density and with the scatter-plot of pairs of observations on normal scale, the \textit{normal scores}.
+{Although copula theory uses transformations to $\mathcal{U}(0, 1)$ margins, it is better to consider $\mathcal{N}(0, 1)$ margins \citep[p.
+9]{Joe:2014} for identifying the copula and for diagnostic purpose.} In particular, the plot of the bivariate copula density can be compared with the Gaussian bivariate density and with the scatter-plot of pairs of observations on a normal scale, the \textit{normal scores}.
 The bivariate copula density with $\mathcal{N}(0, 1)$ margins is given by